Hamad Al Mansour

-Hamad Fares Al Mansour (حَمَد فَارِس آل مَنْصُور; born August 19, 1993) is a Saudi professional footballer who plays a winger and full-back for Saudi Pro League side Al-Nassr.
+Hamad Fares Al Mansour (حَمَد فَارِس آل مَنْصُور; born August 19, 1993) is a Saudi Arabian professional footballer who plays as a winger and full-back.

 Club career

 Al Mansour started his journey working his way through the ranks of Najran.
 He made his professional debut for Najran on 3 January 2014.
 He was sent out on loan to Al-Hazem on 19 January 2016.

 On 11 June 2017, Al Mansour left Najran and joined Pro League side Al-Faisaly.
-He helped the club reach the finals of the King Cup for the first time in their history.
+He helped the club reach the final of the King Cup for the first time in their history.

 On 11 March 2018, Al Mansour signed a pre-contract agreement with Al-Nassr.
 He officially joined the club at the conclusion of the 2017–18 season.
+On 22 October 2020, Al Mansour joined Al-Ittihad on loan.
+On 29 January 2022, Al Mansour renewed his contract with Al-Nassr.
+On 29 June 2023, Al Mansour joined Al-Okhdood on loan.

 Style of play

 Al Mansour usually plays as a left sided midfielder or a left back but he can also play as a centre and right midfielder.
 He has good control over the ball and plays with both feet.
 He usually takes long shots when he can and has good accuracy.